cloudblue/connect-workflows/cases/s-a-pending.md

 ## Transferable statuses
 Once the issue or problem is fixed, the system assigns the [Resolved](s-c-resolved.html) status to Pending Cases.
-In case more information from reporters is required, the system assigns the [Inquiring](s-b-inquiring.html) status to such Cases.
+If more information from reporters is required, the system assigns the [Inquiring](s-b-inquiring.html) status to such Cases.

 ## Associated transitions
 * [New Case Creation](t-1-new-pending.html)